RConradG/snake/README.md

 JavaScript, HTML, CSS, etc.

-## Next Steps
+# Next Steps

 I plan on adding additional features and functionality in the future.
 I would like to add different food elements for the 🐍 Snake 🐍 to eat and 🐍 Snake 🐍 "heads."
-I would also like to add different game modes that increase in difficulty, where the velocity of the 🐍 Snake 🐍 increase as the game mode increases in difficulty.
+I would also like to add different game modes, where the velocity of the 🐍 Snake 🐍 increases as the game mode increases in difficulty.